-The GLP is a fantastic and innovative approach to developing and embedding global learning across the curriculum.
 In St Louise’s College our students are very interested and enthusiastic about gaining a deeper understanding of the world around them.
 They are becoming increasingly aware of complex issues on a global scale.
-Being involved with the GLP has provided us as a school with additional resources and through excellent CPD opportunities has allowed me to work with colleagues from other sectors and regions.
+Being involved with the programme has provided us as a school with additional resources and through excellent CPD opportunities has allowed me to work with colleagues from other sectors and regions.
 I look forward to developing some project ideas in the near future as a direct result of recent training events.
 I wholeheartedly recommend getting involved with this excellent team.

 Brenda Kelly - St Louise's Comprehensive College